- Advisors can help fill gaps in your team in specific areas like hiring, regulatory affairs or industry knowledge and experience.

 Vesting schedules and cliffs

 An advisor may receive between 0.25% and 1% of shares, depending on the stage of the startup and the nature of the advice provided.
-There are ways to structure such compensation to ensure that founders get value for those shares while retaining the flexibility to replace advisors without losing equity.
+There are ways to structure such compensation that ensures founders get value for those shares and still retain the flexibility to replace advisors, all without losing equity.

 One option is a two-year vesting schedule with a six-month cliff, meaning that if the relationship doesn’t work out during the first six months and the advisor leaves, the company retains the equity.